-First of all, the problem is recognized by the representatives of the house and senate then the formal legislative is processed when the bill is introduced.
+First of all, the problem is recognized by the representatives of the House and Senate then the formal legislative is processed when the bill is introduced.
 A problem must be recognized for the proposed solutions.
 Among these solutions, the best one is chosen in the American political process.
 The difficulty lies in the process of choosing the best option among numerous proposed solutions.
-Drafting a bill before the members, the relevant experts review it and the congressional legal staff helps them to make a proper draft of the bill.
+Drafting a bill before the members, the relevant experts review it, and the congressional legal staff helps them to make a proper draft of the bill.

-Building Support for the Bill
+Building Support For The Bill

-After successful drafting of the bill, the members must successfully compete for public attention and legislation.
+After the successful drafting of the bill, the members must successfully compete for public attention and legislation.
 To build support from members and the public to get the momentum for the bill, members of parliament introduce the bill to the public through press conferences and get support from the public.

 Congressional Committee